Irrevocable Letter of Credit: All You Need to Know

-Irrevocable LC at sight works as a guarantee of payment to the seller in return for the goods and services rendered by the seller.
-There’s no major difference in an LC or LC at sight except that the latter is the quickest way to make the payment i.e within 5-10 days of meeting the requirements of the contract.
-Like an ordinary LC, LC at sight is provided to the issuing bank along with the supporting documents.
+Irrevocable LC at sight guarantees payment to the seller in return for the goods and services rendered by the seller.
+There’s no significant difference in an LC or irrevocable LC at sight except that the latter is the quickest way to make the payment, i.e. within 5-10 days of meeting the requirements of the contract.
+Like an ordinary LC, LC at sight is presented to the issuing bank along with the supporting documents.
 This process of verifying and submitting the documents is called sighting LC.

-Once the parties have entered into a contract, you can request your bank to issue you a letter of credit, after which your creditworthiness will be checked and verified and if it seems promising to the bank, the ILOC is issued and sent to you.
-Please don’t try to draft the LC by yourself, as this can prove dangerous for your trade and can even result in financial losses, this may seem economical to you but it can be an expensive affair.
-Since the bank may refuse payment even in major situations where the contractual requirements aren’t met, such as late delivery of goods, and even minor issues such as documentation errors.
+Once the parties have entered into a contract, the applicant can request your bank to issue you a letter of credit, subject to the conditions agreed, after which your creditworthiness will be checked and verified, and if it seems promising to the bank, the irrevocable LC is issued and sent to you.
+Please don’t try to draft the LC by yourself, as this can prove dangerous for your trade and even result in financial losses, this may seem economical to you, but it can be an expensive affair since the bank may refuse payment even in major situations where the contractual requirements aren’t met, such as late delivery of goods, and even minor issues such as documentation errors.

 - These are authenticated and transferred through SWIFT.

 - This comes with greater security and quicker payments.